LGBT+ Liberal Democrats: Tim Farron

-Dr Phillip Lee
+Phillip Lee

 On 3 September 2019, Conservative MP Phillip Lee joined the Lib Dems in opposition to Brexit.

-Moments after he had defected, LGBT+ Liberal Democrat chair Jennie Rigg along with the vice chair, executive members and several other activists left the party in opposition to Lee’s views on same-sex marriage and his previous campaign to bar people with HIV from being able to come to the UK.
+Moments after he had defected, LGBT+ Liberal Democrat chair Jennie Rigg along with the vice chair, executive members and several other activists left the party in opposition to Lee's views on same-sex marriage and his previous campaign to bar people with HIV from being able to come to the UK.

 A subsequent meeting took place between Lee and the LGBT+ Lib Dems at their annual conference to discuss his views.

 Having previously said "Marriage should be left to the churches and the redefinition of marriage simply required more debate and consultation", Lee later insisted that his views on LGBT+ rights and had been misrepresented, stating that he was right to abstain on the same-sex marriage vote because it was a "liberal" choice and part of a "nuanced argument".
+Jennie Rigg later rejoined the Liberal Democrats, after Lee lost his seat in the following general election.

+Executive committee

+The oversight of the LGBT+ Liberal Democrats is managed by its Officers and Executive Members.
+The executive committee, consisting of members elected by the party's membership, individuals co-opted by the Executive, and representatives from other Liberal Democrat affiliated organisations, is tasked with this responsibility.
+The present Executive assumed their roles on 1 January 2025.